Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 DIY vs hiring help (honest trade offs)

-There’s no shame in either approach.
-But be honest about how much time you’ll actually commit if you go the DIY route.
-“I’ll do it on weekends” usually means it doesn’t get done.
+There's no shame in either approach.
+But be honest about how much time you'll actually commit if you go the DIY route.
+'I'll do it on weekends' usually means it doesn't get done.

 Cheap vs solid vs premium (what changes at each level)

-| Budget | What You Get | Suited For |
+Budget | What you get | Suited for |

-| Under $500/mo | Basic maintenance.
+Under $500/mo | Basic maintenance.
 GBP management, minor tweaks, monthly report.
-Don’t expect dramatic results. | Minimal competition, niche markets.
+Don't expect dramatic results. | Minimal competition, niche markets.
 Fine for light maintenance. |

-| $1,000-$2,500/mo | Real work: technical fixes, content creation, link building, GBP optimisation, reporting tied to leads.
+$1,000 to $2,500/mo | Real work: technical fixes, content creation, link building, GBP optimisation, reporting tied to leads.
 A dedicated contact who knows your business. | Most Melbourne SMBs.
 The sweet spot where real traction happens. |

-| $3,000-$5,000+/mo | Strategic planning, significant content production, ongoing conversion optimisation, detailed analytics. | Competitive industries (legal, finance, medical) or broader geographic targeting. |
+$3,000 to $5,000+/mo | Strategic planning, significant content production, ongoing conversion optimisation, detailed analytics. | Competitive industries (legal, finance, medical) or broader geographic targeting. |

 For the full pricing breakdown with comparison checklists and what to expect at each tier, see our SEO cost guide for Melbourne.
 And if you're not sure what the line items in your proposal actually mean, our SEO deliverables guide translates them into plain English.